GiulioGenova/MeteoBrowser/README.md

 # Meteo Browser South Tyrol
 A Shiny App to download the meteorological time series from the Open Data - Province of Bozen

-To run the application run the following code:
+To run the application execute the following R code:

 ==========================================================================
 ```R